Triathlon für Einsteiger — Schwimmen, Radfahren, Laufen

 How long does it take to complete a sprint triathlon as a beginner?

-Entry fee (50–80 Euro), wetsuit (100–200 Euro secondhand), swim goggles (20 Euro).
-You often already own a bike and running shoes.
+Entry fee (50–80 Euro), wetsuit (100–200 Euro second-hand), swimming goggles (20 Euro).
+You often already have a bike and running shoes.
 Total: 200–400 Euro to get started.

 More from our magazines